AdaGold/ride-share-rails/README.md

 **Your team shall submit a pull request with a link to your Trello board once you are done with the baseline which shall be reviewed before moving onto implementing the requirements**

 ## Minimum Requirements

 However far you and your partner get, the application should have, at a minimum, the following features:

 - Seeded data in your database from the original CSV files (see below)
-- Multiple, related, Active Record models
+- Multiple related Active Record models
 - [RESTful routing](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/mvc-and-restful-routing.md)
 - Deployed application to [Heroku](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/11-deploying-to-heroku.md)
 - A "look and feel" that will make you and your partner happy!